A Primer on Investing in Gold

 And then from there, there are junior gold companies, which are essentially broken up into developers that are building a gold mine that has already been discovered and financed, or explorers, which are drilling holes looking for the next gold deposit that can be turned into a mine.

 I gave you those in order of increasing risk.
 Royalty companies being the lowest risk and individual junior explorers being the highest risk.
 So, same as with ETFs, we focus on those in different publications.
 Foundational Profits, which I write, might have royalty companies or senior producers.
-And Gerardo's Junior Resource Monthly would have juniors, both developers and explorers.
+And Gerardo's Junior Resource Monthly would have junior gold companies like developers and explorers.
 That's how we divvy up our focus on the subsectors of gold stocks.

 The more risk you're willing to take on directly relates to the amount of potential gains that could be at hand.
-When you hear about gold and silver stocks that have gone up a lot in percentage terms, typically they're talking about smaller companies, developers, and definitely explorers that found something and then went up significantly as a result.
-You can see one exciting gold exploration and development stock that Gerardo is following here.
+When you hear about gold stocks that have gone up a lot in percentage terms, that’s typically smaller companies, developers, and definitely explorers that found something and then went up significantly as a result.
+You can see one exciting gold exploration stock we’re following here.

-The majority of smaller gold companies that are looking for something don't find anything.
-And so that's why it's really important to do your due diligence and to invest in someone like Gerardo who knows the sector and can help you navigate the pitfalls.
+And know that the majority of smaller gold companies that are looking for something don't find anything worthwhile at all.
+And so that's why it's really important to do your due diligence and to invest in someone like me or Gerardo who knows the sector and can help you navigate the pitfalls.
 Because resource exploration in general is a very high risk business.

-Going back to the first thing we talked about, you can start with physical gold and silver.
+Going back to the first thing we talked about, you can start with physical gold.
 I recommend a one to five percent allocation based on your net worth held in bullion.
 That's easy.
 Most people can do that without any additional insights, advice, or recommendations.
-You can talk to Van Simmons if you need any help

-But when you start getting into the selection of individual gold and silver funds or individual gold and silver stocks, people typically need a bit more guidance.
+But when you start getting into the selection of individual gold funds or individual gold stocks, people typically need a bit more guidance.
 And that's where newsletter writers like us come in.
 We provide that information on a weekly or monthly basis, depending on the publication.

 The other thing is that gold trades on different metrics than individual companies.
 Gold doesn't have earnings, for example.
 It doesn't generate revenue.
 There's no cash flow.
-It has more to do with sentiment, on the one hand, as it relates to fear in the market.
-Gold has historically been a fear trade.
+It has more to do with sentiment as it relates to fear in the market.
+Gold has historically been a ‘fear trade’.
 Think about when there's significant volatility in the market or when there's an outbreak of war or some geopolitical event.
-Markets typically have turned to gold as a safe haven, and so you'll see some capital go into gold that moves the price higher.
+Markets typically have turned to gold as a safe haven, and so you'll see some capital go into gold during those types of events that moves the price higher.

-On the other hand, gold and silver also trade based on their relationship with bond yields and the dollar.
-A weaker dollar is good for gold because it takes more dollars to then buy that gold.
+On the other hand, gold also trades based on its relationship with bond yields and the dollar.
+A weaker dollar is good for gold because it then takes more dollars to buy that gold.
 And lower interest rates are better for gold because gold doesn't yield anything.
 So the higher interest rates are on bonds the less attractive gold is to most investors because gold doesn't generate any yield.

 And these variables are changing all the time.
 Economies are cyclical.
 The main reason this publication is called Daily Profit Cycle is because markets move in cycles.
 The resource market moves in cycles.
 The economy moves in cycles.
-And that's what we're chronicling in our premium publications, on a weekly and monthly basis to keep our subscribers in tune with how the markets are moving and to show them how to position for what those market cycles are doing.
+And that's what we're chronicling in our premium publications on a weekly and monthly basis.
+It’s how wee keep our subscribers in tune with how the markets are moving and show them how to position for what those market cycles are doing.

 Nick Hodge